She-Hulk: Single Green Female

-Civil War
+"Civil War"

-She-Hulk registered under the Superhuman Registration Act and supported Tony Stark (Iron Man).
-However, as an attorney, she advised individuals on both sides of the Civil War.
-She agreed to file suit against Peter Parker for fraud on behalf of her father-in-law, Daily Bugle publisher J. Jonah Jameson.
-Her intention is to keep the suit tied up in the courts indefinitely.
-She is also the lawyer for Speedball in Civil War: Front Line.
+During the 2006 "Civil War" storyline, in which the superhero community became divided over the ethics of the Superhuman Registration Act, She-Hulk decides to obey the law and register.
+She also supports Tony Stark (Iron Man), though she as an attorney, she advises individuals on both sides of the conflict.
+She agrees to file suit against Peter Parker for fraud on behalf of her father-in-law, Daily Bugle publisher J. Jonah Jameson, although her true intention is to keep the suit tied up in the courts indefinitely.

-In She-Hulk #14 (2006), Clay Quartermain of S.H.I.E.L.D. informs Jennifer that she has been drafted into the organization as a result of her registration.
+In She-Hulk #14 (2006), Clay Quartermain of S.H.I.E.L.D. informs Jennifer that she has been drafted into that organization as a result of her registration.
 Her mission is to fight various foes of the Hulk while training heroes under the Initiative.
-She serves with the Hulkbusters: Clay Quartermain, Agent Crimson, Agent Cheesecake and Agent Beefcake.
+She serves with the Hulkbusters: Clay Quartermain, Agent Crimson, Agent Cheesecake, and Agent Beefcake.

-World War Hulk
+"World War Hulk"

 Due to her involvement in S.H.I.E.L.D., She-Hulk derives a bit of information suggesting that the organization knows of her cousin's whereabouts.
 Anticipating a problem, Tony Stark has She-Hulk secretly injected with S.P.I.N.
-(Super-Power-Inhibiting Nanobots) Technology that transforms her to human form.
-Enraged, she tells Stark that, although he may have taken She-Hulk out of the equation, he still has to face Jennifer Walters, one of the best lawyers in the country.
-Jennifer informs Stark that he's miscalculated: She-Hulk would have just pummeled him, but Jennifer Walters has the ability to destroy him.
+(Super-Power-Inhibiting Nanobots) Technology, removing her powers.

 On her way home, Jennifer runs into Amadeus Cho, a young genius out looking for friends of the Hulk.
 Cho, whom the Hulk once saved, discovered what the Illuminati had done to the Hulk, and he wants help in finding him.
 Cho temporarily restores Jennifer's powers so that she can take out Doc Samson, who came to apprehend Cho for Reed Richards and Tony Stark.
 Cho says he can permanently restore Jennifer's powers if she will join him, but she politely refuses, instead directing him to Hercules and Angel.

-During the "World War Hulk" storyline, a re-powered She-Hulk assists in the evacuation of Manhattan.
-She tries to reason with her cousin, who has just destroyed Stark Tower during his battle with Iron Man.
-The Hulk warns her to leave, but she stands her ground.
-After she lands a punch squarely to his face, the Hulk smashes her into the ground, creating a crater around her body.
-As he moves on to his next confrontation, all Jennifer can say is: "God help us all."